shidhincr/prabeesh.github.io/source/_posts/2014-04-01-a-standalone-spark-application-in-scala.markdown

 ## Building Spark Application using SBT
 A Standalone application in Scala using Apache Spark API.
 The application is build using Simple Build Tool(SBT).

-For  creating a stand alone app take the twitter popular tag example from Spark example streaming [folder](https://github.com/apache/spark/blob/branch-0.9/examples/src/main/scala/org/apache/spark/streaming/examples/TwitterPopularTags.scala)
+For  creating a stand alone app take the twitter popular tag [example](https://github.com/apache/spark/blob/branch-0.9/examples/src/main/scala/org/apache/spark/streaming/examples/TwitterPopularTags.scala)

 This program calculates popular hashtags (popular topics) over sliding 10 and 60 second windows from a Twitter stream.
 The stream is instantiated with credentials and optionally filters supplied by the command line arguments.